SimonHanrath/BundesligaML/README.md

 1. Clone this repository to your device

-2. Install the needed packages via "pip install"
+2. Install the needed packages via "pip install -e", this will install all the needed packages.

-3. Execute the "main.py" file
+3. Execute the "main.py" file via the command "teamproject"

 Data
 ============